 Kate (Trueblood's wife) wakes up to find her husband and daughter having sex.
 Kate starts screaming at her husband and throwing things at him.
 She aims a shotgun at him, shouting for him to get off their daughter.
 Trueblood is paralyzed.

 Then Kate comes back with a sharpened ax.

 Kate still manages to get him in the face; she drops the ax and starts throwing up.
 Trueblood thought that Matty Lou had died in the process, but she was just in shock.

-OK.
-We're out of Trueblood's dream now, and back to the story being recounted by the narrator (who's hibernating in a hole in a ground, remember?)
+Okay.
+We're out of Trueblood's dream now, and back to the story being recounted by the narrator (who's hibernating in a hole in a ground, remember?).